hapax/hapax.github.io/assets/shower.md

 Presumably, this generates a steam of air moving in the same direction, and the question becomes: why does this air result in air being pushed in under the curtain?
-Since the air is moving, it is tempting to invoke Bernoulli's principle, which states that in a stream of moving fluid, the sum of gravitational potential energy, pressure, and speed, is constant:
+Since the air is moving, it is tempting to invoke *Bernoulli's principle*, which states that in a stream of moving fluid, the sum of gravitational potential energy, pressure, and speed, is constant:

 $$